 → If you don’t have a plethora of work experience under your belt, don’t fret!
 List your volunteer work in an ESL classroom for your practicum.
 Paid or free experience is still the same experience!
 Also, include any other mentoring or coaching experience.

-Nationality/Citizenship: This is pretty straight forward, if you are a U.S. citizen, list “USA”, if you are an Australian citizen, list “Australia”, etc.
+This is pretty straightforward if you are a U.S. citizen, list “USA” if you are an Australian citizen, list “Australia”, etc.

-Internet Connection: Probably the most important factor in teaching English online – an active and reliable Internet connection.
+Probably the most important factor in teaching English online – an active and reliable Internet connection.
 Wired connections are always preferred over wireless, so list which of the two you use.
 We suggest running a speed test to see how fast your connection is and including these results on your resume.
-This speed test site will provide you a link of your test results to share.
+This speed test site will provide you with a link to your test results to share.

 Save your resume as your last name, first name, online school name, and then what the file is.
 Example file name:

 Anderson, Tiffany - <Online School Name> Resume

 Be sure to save your resume as both a Word Doc (so you can edit it later if need be) and as a PDF doc (this is the version you will submit during the application process).